JamieFoley/JamieFoley/README.md

 ### Kia Ora 👋
 My name is Jamie Foley

-- 📍 Currently in Europe/ U.K.
 - 🌱 Learning and applying SQL and Python for Data Analysis
+- ☕ Also learning Java
 - 📫 You can reach me via email @ jamie.foley97@gmail.com